Sunbird-RC/sunbird-rc-ui/README.md

 `layout.api`    | URL Path of API
 `layout.title`  | Title of form
 `layout.blocks` | Cards/Blocks (multiple) to populate in `layout`.
+`layout.headerName` | Set Name of logged in user in header section.
+`layout.subHeadername` | Set Address of logged in user in sub-header section..
 `layout.langKey`      | This is the name of key, which contains the all language constants strings for this layout in the en-local.json file.
 Eg:  <br>  **layout.json:** <pre> {<br> "langKey": "instituteLang"  <br>} </pre>  **en-local.json:** <pre> { <br> 'instituteLang' : { <br> ..language constants.. <br>} <br> } </pre>

 **blocks**